IMT2016041/Sushma-Sumanth-Reducing-ARP-Spoofing-attacks-in-SDN/README.md

   python demo.py

-Project about mitigating ARP_SPOOFING ATTACKS
+Project about reducing ARP_SPOOFING ATTACKS

 We have different set of conditions to check for REPLY and REQUEST packets.